Ashley-Avila/my-github-site/README.md

 ## Why I'm Taking This Course
 i am taking this course so i can better my skills with technology and hopefully learn more about it to inhance my skills
 ## What I Want to Build
-i want to build a greater understanding of the skills that are being used and i hope
+i want to build my skills that are being used and i hope to better my understanding of technology